kyoheiu/feu/README.md

 | Esc     | Exit.                     |
 | \_      | Filter the list.          |

 For example, with a list like the one in the image above, you can start `firefox` simply by pressing the Enter key.
-You can also start `code` by typing `c' and pressing the Enter key.
+You can also start `code` by typing 'c' and pressing the Enter key.

 ## Binary list